 - Ad set budgets: You may choose to set individual budgets for your ad sets over one to several posts if you want more control over delivery within specific ad sets.

-Instagram is not only a social media platform that shows you pretty people, pictures of beautiful landscapes, funny reels, dancing posts, etc. It is also a business machine to small brands — and of course big brands.
+Instagram is not only a social media platform that shows you pretty people, pictures of beautiful landscapes, funny reels, dancing posts, etc. It is also a business machine for small brands — and of course big brands.

-Nonetheless, by understanding how the platform works and your target audience, it will be easier for you to target potential buyers.
+By understanding how the platform works and your target audience, it will be easier for you to target potential buyers.
 It’s time to be creative and start earning your sales through one of the most popular social media platforms, Instagram.